nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Remove students: `student delete`

-- Command `student delete <index>`
+- Command `student delete <indices>`
-- Removes the student from the list of students with the given index
+- Removes the indexed students(s) from the list of students

 Notes:
-- `index` must be a positive integer and must correspond to an existing student
+- Each `index` must be a positive integer which corresponds to an existing student
+- You can delete multiple students at once by separating the indices with a space. e.g. `student delete 1 2 3`

 ### Edit students: `student edit`